ge-high-assurance/VERDICT/tools/verdict/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Maven will build an update site for the OSATE plugin which you can
+The last directory built by Maven is an update site for the OSATE
-install into an OSATE release.
-Look for the location of that update
+plugin which you can install into an OSATE release.
+That update site
-site in your build output; it will look something like
-`/home/interran/git/VERDICT/tools/verdict/com.ge.research.osate.verdict.updatesite/target/repository`.
+is actually located inside the directory
+`com.ge.research.osate.verdict.updatesite/target/repository` and that
+directory can be installed directly into OSATE.

 ## Install our OSATE plugin